haeho7/docker-images/net/wireguard/README.md

 ## DDNS Resolve

-If the peer Endpoint is DDNS,you can use `PEER_RESOLVE_INTERVAL` to resolve periodically (in seconds).
+If the peer Endpoint is DDNS, you can use `PEER_RESOLVE_INTERVAL` to resolve periodically (in seconds).

 Script source: